-There are certain tools in my kitchen that are my go-to., essential, must have kitchen items.
+There are certain items in my kitchen that are my go-to., essential, must have kitchen items.
 These are the helpers that I'm not sure how I got by without them before I found them.
 I'm sure you have them too!
-Yes, I know I'm perfectly able to function without these items since I did so before I discovered them but I'd rather not go back to that time, you know?
+Yes, I know I'm perfectly able to function without these items since I did so before I discovered them, but I'd rather not go back to that time, you know?

 Duh, right?
-We were given this as an engagement gift by Micah's parents and at that point I really wasn't spending much time in the kitchen... like, at all.
+We were given our Kitchen Aid mixer as an engagement gift by Micah's parents and at that point I really wasn't spending much time in the kitchen... like, at all.
 I think we had it for a year and it got used a handful of times.
 The first Thanksgiving we were married we hosted and while using it to make dinner rolls the motor burnt out.
 Ugh.
-I put it in a cupboard and there it sat for another two or three years!
+I put it in a cupboard and there that darn mixer sat for another two or three years!

 Then I learned about Kohl's amazing return policy so I figured I'd give it a shot.
-Even though it was broken they took it back and gave us a good amount of store credit!
+Even though the mixer was broken they took it back and gave us a good amount of store credit!
 We combined that with the 30% off and paid about $80 out of pocket for a newer, nicer model plus a meat grinder attachment.
 It gets used two or three times a week now!
 I dream of having multiples or the HUGE one.
 But I really do love mine.
 We’ve also added a pasta attachment, ice cream maker, and shredder/slicer attachment to the family.
 Next up is a spiralizer attachment!

 I never realized I needed a flat whisk until I saw Ree Drummond using one while making a roux for her sausage gravy.
 I mentioned it to Micah and I got it for Christmas that year.
 Um, regular whisks cannot stack up when it comes to gravy or sauce making!
 I love the way this thing gets into the edges of a pan the way a balloon whisk can't even try to do.
 How did I make gravy before this?